 In addition to a comfy and clean mattress, sheets play an important role in making guests feel welcome.
 How often have you visited family and slept on mismatched 30-year old sheets?
 I did last week.
 It wasn't awful, but I was sure glad to get home to my own bed.
 This comfortable sheet set is both affordable and luxurious.
 We have them on all our beds, and we love them!
 Cotton sheets (preferably Egyptian) are recommended because they are the most breathable.

 Pillows also play an important role in sleep comfort.
 The problem is, pillow preferences vary widely, so choosing pillows that will feel comfortable to a majority of people can be tricky.
-I recommend these shredded memory foam pillows with bamboo covers because they are both soft and firm.
+I recommend these shredded memory foam pillows amzn.to/3Ii1LUgwith bamboo covers because they are both soft and firm.
 They are also hyperallergenic and have moisture wicking/cooling properties.
 Another great option are these down alternative pillows.

 I love the look of a bed piled high with pretty throw pillows, but when it comes to guest rooms, it's important to consider where the pillows go when they are not on the bed.
 You don't want your visitors tripping over loose throw pillows in the middle of the night.
 If you also love decorative pillows, I recommend getting a large basket, such as the one shown here, for storing the pillows when not in use.
 If your guests aren't as into throw pillows as you are, they can place the pillows in the basket on their first night and leave them there throughout their stay.
 They will look tidy and be out of the way.